netscaler/netscaler-k8s-ingress-controller/docs/vault.md

               key: secretId
     ```

-    Replace `PKI_INT` with appropriate path of the intermediate CA. `SecretRef` is the kubernetes secret name created in the previos step.
+    Replace `PKI_INT` with appropriate path of the intermediate CA. `SecretRef` is the kubernetes secret name created in the previous step.
 Replace `roleId` with the `role_id` retrieved from Vault.
     An optional base64 encoded caBundle in PEM format can be provided to validate the TLS connection to the Vault Server.
 When caBundle is set it replaces the CA bundle inside the container running the cert-manager.
 This parameter has no effect if the connection used is in plain HTTP.

 2. Deploy the file (`issuer-vault.yaml`) using the following command: